hyrmedia/hubspot-api-dotnet/README.markdown

 What's Working Now
 ------------------------
+* Lead Api: Search
-* Lead Api for Searching
+* Lead Api: Create New

 What we're working on
 ------------------------
-* Creating Leads
-* Updating Leads
+* Lead Api: Update
 * Other Apis next